kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ##### Integration tests

 Integration tests would be added to ensure the following:
-- Authorization of requests work in the existing flag based mode (feature flag turned off)
+- Authorization of requests work in the existing command line flag based mode (feature flag turned off)
 - Authorization of requests work with an apiserver bootstrapped with authorization configuration file (feature flag turned on)
-    - without an webhook
+    - without a webhook
-    - with an webhook - successful request
+    - with a webhook - successful request
-    - with an webhook - error on request with `failurePolicy: Deny`
+    - with a webhook - error on request with `failurePolicy: Deny`
-    - with an webhook - error on request with `failurePolicy: NoOpinion`
+    - with a webhook - error on request with `failurePolicy: NoOpinion`

 There will be a mix and match of various authorization mechanisms to ensure all desired functionality works.